 These volunteer preparers can assist you with most types of income reporting: wages and salaries, interest and dividend income, pension and Social Security benefits, simple capital gains and state tax refunds.

 Other issues for which they provide assistance include some, but not all, cases for sale of a home, self-employed income, health savings accounts and itemized deductions.

 They cannot provide assistance for Schedule C (sole proprietorship business) with losses or complicated capital gains and losses.

 VITA services are also available to those with disabilities, the elderly and taxpayers with limited English.
 Some VITA sites remain open and you can use the VITA Locator Tool or call 800-906-9887.

 Tax Counseling for the Elderly (TCE)

-Another option for filers with incomes below $66,000 is the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
+Another option for filers with incomes below $69,000 can take advantage of the Free File program through the IRS, which makes brand-name tax preparation software available as well as free e-filing.
 Taxpayers can choose among several participating firms for the software that best fits their needs.

 A big advantage to Free File is using the e-filing option and signing up for direct deposit so that you can get your tax refund in a matter of days instead of waiting weeks for a check in the mail.

 Those with incomes above $72,000 can use Fillable Forms through the Free File service.
 This allows you to e-file your federal return and get a quick refund but it doesn’t provide any assistance beyond the directions on the tax forms themselves.

 I don’t qualify for free tax prep help.
 Now what?